Lithuanian orthography: Alphabet

 Due to the Polish influence, the Lithuanian alphabet included sz, cz and the Polish Ł for the sound [ɫ] and regular L (without a following i) for the sound [lʲ]: łupa, lutas.
-During the Lithuanian National Revival in the 19th century the Polish Ł was abolished, while digraphs sz, cz (that are also common in the Polish orthography) were replaced with letters š and č from the Czech orthography because they formally were shorter.
+During the Lithuanian National Revival in the 19th century the Polish Ł was abolished, while digraphs sz, cz (that are also common in the Polish orthography) were replaced with letters š and č from the Czech orthography, formally because they were shorter.
 Nevertheless, another argument to abolish digraphs sz, cz was to distinguish the Lithuanian language from the Polish language.
 The new letters š and č were cautiously used in publications intended for more educated readers (e.g. Varpas, Tėvynės sargas, Ūkininkas), however digraphs sz, cz continued to be in use in publications intended for less educated readers as š and č caused tension in society; š and č have prevailed only since 1906.

 The Lithuanians also adopted letter ž from the Czechs.

-Nasal vowels ą and ę were taken from the Polish spelling and were began to be used by Renaissance Lithuanian writers, later the Lithuanians introduced nasal vowels į and ų as analogues.
+The letters ą and ę were taken from the Polish spelling for what at the time were nasal vowels.
+They were first used by Renaissance Lithuanian writers.
+Later the letters į and ų were introduced for the remaining nasal vowels, which have since denasalized.
 Letter ū is the latest addition by linguist Jonas Jablonskis.

 Acute, grave, and macron/tilde accents can mark stress and vowel length.
 However, these are generally not used, except in dictionaries and where needed for clarity.
 In addition, Lithuanian orthography uses five digraphs (Ch Dz Dž Ie Uo); these function as sequences of two letters for collation purposes.
 The "Ch" digraph represents a voiceless velar fricative, while the others are straightforward compositions of their component letters.
 The letters F and H, as well as the digraph CH, denote sounds only appearing in loanwords.

+Spelling of foreign names

-Q (kū), w (vė dviguboji) and x (iks) are only used in foreign names.
-For foreign names, two spelling variants are used: original spelling (e. g.
-George Walker Bush as a title of an encyclopedic article or as a name of an author of a book, or George'as Walkeris Bushas in a sentence, conforming to the Lithuanian morphology) and phonetic spelling adapted to the Lithuanian phonology (e. g.
-Džordžas Volkeris Bušas).
+Two spelling variants are used for foreign personal names: original spelling (e.g. George Walker Bush as a title of an encyclopedic article or as a name of an author of a book, or George'as Walkeris Bushas in a sentence, conforming to the Lithuanian morphology) and phonetic spelling adapted to the Lithuanian phonology (e.g. Džordžas Volkeris Bušas).
 In Soviet times, phonetic spelling was the only standard way to write foreign names in Lithuanian (original spelling could be shown in parentheses if needed), but in post-Soviet times the original spelling came to be widely used.
 The Lithuanian Wikipedia uses original spelling in article titles, but phonetic spelling in article texts.

+Q, W, and X

+The Lithuanian alphabet lacks Q (kū), W (vė dviguboji) and X (iks) of the ISO basic Latin alphabet.
+They are only used in foreign words, personal names of foreign origin, as well as expressions and in international symbols.